Guelph: Municipal

 The city is a single-tier municipality governed by a mayor-council system.
 The structure of the municipal government is stipulated by the Ontario Municipal Act of 2001.
 There are currently 12 councillors and a mayor, with two councillors representing each of the six wards.
 The mayor and members of the city council serve four-year terms without term limits, with the next election scheduled for October 2022.
 Prior to the 2006 election, the mayor and city councillors served three-year terms.

 In 2018, incumbent Mayor Cam Guthrie was re-elected with 66.6% of the vote.

 Provincial

 As of the 2018 election, Guelph occupies a single provincial riding of the same name, and is currently represented in the Legislative Assembly of Ontario by Mike Schreiner, the current leader of Ontario Green Party.

 Federal

 Guelph also occupies a federal riding of the same name.
-The member of Parliament is Lloyd Longfield of the Liberal Party of Canada.
+The member of Parliament is Dominique O’Rourke of the Liberal Party of Canada.